 • • • •

-Although, given my views of the Pensieve junket, I did already suspect that Snape’s lashing out at Lily may have been not just relevant to, but a major part of the whole point of showing us that disgusting exercise.
+Although, given my views of the Pensieve junket, I did already suspect that Snape’s lashing out at Lily may have been not just relevant to, but a major reason for showing us that disgusting exercise.

 But if Rowling had been trying to show us a decisive moment in which a long-standing, mutually valued friendship was irrevocably destroyed, she did a very poor job of it.
 There is absolutely no indication on Lily Evans’s part which would suggest that she still considered Severus Snape any kind of a friend whatsoever by the time James Potter and Sirius Black publicly attacked him on the school grounds during OWLs week.
 Certainly nothing that we were shown in the course of that specific episode, at least.